 - A broker service URL enabling interaction with the brokers in the cluster

-If you're using TLS, you'll also need to specify a TLS web service URL for the cluster as well as a TLS broker service URL for the brokers in the cluster.
+If you use TLS, you also need to specify a TLS web service URL for the cluster as well as a TLS broker service URL for the brokers in the cluster.

 Make sure to run